midibox/mios32/apps/tutorials/029_keyboard_velocity/README.txt

 scanning routine which also considers different keyboard types (e.g. Fatar keyboards)

 -> see http://www.ucapps.de/midibox_kb.html
-Sources are located under $MIOS32_PATH/apps/controllers/midibox_kb_v1/src/keyboard.c
+Sources are located under $MIOS32_PATH/apps/controllers/midibox_kb_v1 and $MIOS32_PATH/modules/keyboard

 This scanning routine uses a special optimisation algorithm which allows to scan a keyboard with 65 uS (as long as no key is pressed)